heathermiller/dist-prog-book/chapter/8/big-data.md

 Hive is built by Facebook to organize dataset in structured formats and still utilize the benefit of MapReduce framework.
 It has its own SQL-like language: HiveQL  {%cite thusoo2010hive --file big-data %} which is easy for anyone who understands SQL.
 Hive reduces code complexity and eliminates lots of boiler plate that would otherwise be an overhead with Java based MapReduce approach.

-Pig Latin aims at a sweet spot between declarative and procedural programming.
+Pig Latin by Yahoo aims at a sweet spot between declarative and procedural programming.
 For advanced programmers, SQL is unnatural to implement program logic and Pig Latin wants to dissemble the set of data transformation into a sequence of steps.
 This makes Pig more verbose than Hive.
+Unlike Hive, Pig Latin does not persist metadata, instead it has better interoperability to work with other applications in Yahoo's data ecosystem.

 SparkSQL though has the same goals as that of Pig, is better given the Spark exeuction engine, efficient fault tolerance mechanism of Spark and specialized data structure called Dataset.